 \textbf{Multi-armed bandit (MAB) problem}.
-The MAB problem is a decision-making problem in which an agent (the bandit) sequentially chooses between $K$ options (or arms) \citep{bubeck2012regret,lattimore2020bandit}.
-If chosen, the arm returns a noisy reward to the agent.
-At the start, the agent does not know the arms' expected rewards, and its goal is to maximize the reward that it accumulates over $T$ time steps or, equivalently, to minimize \emph{regret}.
-For example, suppose that an individual would like to learn her favorite dish or brand of headphones.
-Each time the individual orders a dish or purchases headphones, she is effectively sampling that item.
-Even if the individual has historically received good rewards from item $i$, she cannot be certain that another item $j$ does not return higher rewards on average unless she occasionally forgoes $i$ in favor of sampling $j$.
-In this way, a bandit learner must balance its short-term desire to sample arms with high known rewards with its need to learn the expected (possibly higher) reward of other arms in order to maximize its long-term happiness.
-This balance is known as the exploitation-exploration trade-off \citep{wilson2014humans,schnabel2018short,wilson2020balancing}, which is focal point of reinforcement learning (RL) \citep{sutton2018reinforcement,wiering2012reinforcement}.
+In the MAB problem \citep{bubeck2012regret,lattimore2020bandit}, an agent (the bandit) sequentially chooses between $K$ options (or arms).
+At each time step, the agent selects an arm and receives a noisy reward in return.
+The agent's goal is to maximize its cumulative reward over $T$ time steps or, equivalently, to minimize \emph{regret}.
+However, the agent does not know the expected rewards of each arm \emph{a priori}.
+To minimize regret, the bandit learner must balance its short-term desire to select arms with high, known rewards against its need to learn the expected reward of other arms.
+This balance---also known as the exploitation-exploration trade-off \citep{wilson2014humans,schnabel2018short,wilson2020balancing}---is a focal point of reinforcement learning \citep{sutton2018reinforcement,wiering2012reinforcement}.

-The primary objective of the MAB algorithm is to design a decision-making algorithm that achieves low regret.
-In a seminal work, \citet{lai1985asymptotically} showed that, for a large class of sampling policies, regret must grow $\Omega(\log(T))$.
-This result catalyzed a research area devoted to creating algorithms that guarantee $O(\log(T))$ regret \citep{thompson1933likelihood,bubeck2012regret,lattimore2020bandit}.
-One of the most popular algorithms is known as the Upper Confidence Bound (UCB) strategy \citep{auer2002finite}, which is a pure (or deterministic) decision-making strategy that guarantees $O(\log(T))$ regret.
-Under the UCB strategy, the agent, at each time step, selects the option with the highest UCB at that time. \\
+The goal of the MAB problem is to design a selection policy such that the agent incurs low regret. \citet{lai1985asymptotically} showed that regret must grow $\Omega(\log(T))$, which led to research on policies that guarantee $O(\log(T))$ regret \citep{thompson1933likelihood,bubeck2012regret,lattimore2020bandit}.
+One of the most popular policies is known as the \emph{upper confidence bound (UCB)} strategy \citep{auer2002finite}, which is a deterministic decision-making strategy that achieves low, i.e., $O(\log(T))$, regret.

 \textbf{Matching markets with bandit learners}.
-Sequential decision-making under uncertainty and competition is a setting of long-standing interest.
-Recently, such settings have been modeled as a combined two-sided matching and MAB problem \citep{das2005two,liu2020competing}. \cite{das2005two} introduce the combined problem, but they do so under the strict assumption that all agents on one side of the market have identical preferences.
-We therefore focus on the setting presented by \citet{liu2020competing}.
+Sequential decision-making under uncertainty and competition is a problem of long-standing interest.
+Recently, such settings have been modeled as a combined matching and MAB problem \citep{das2005two,liu2020competing}.
+While \citet{das2005two} introduce the combined problem, they study it under the strict assumption that agents on one side of the market have identical preferences.
+In this work, we study the setting presented by \citet{liu2020competing}.